Guide to Becoming an MRI Technician

 If you would like to gain the necessary education to become an MRI technician, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Department of Labor, radiologic technologists (including MRI technicians) earned a median annual wage of $54,340 in 2010.
-The middle 80% of techs surveyed earned between $36,510 and $76,850.
+According to the US Department of Labor, MRI techs earned a median annual wage of $66,050 in May 2013.
+The middle 80% of techs surveyed earned between $45,820 and $90,160.
 Salaries tend to be highest in large metropolitan areas.
+Techs working in private doctors' offices and diagnostic centers earn a slightly higher median income than those who work in hospitals.

 Hospitals and diagnostic centers are expected to remain the largest employers of MRI techs.
 However, as technology advances and smaller, more portable scanners become commercially available, opportunities may increase at physicians' offices.
-Employment of radiologic technologists is expected to grow by 28% between 2010 and 2020, due largely to the aging population’s increased need for health care services.
+The Bureau of Labor Statistics expects employment of MRI technologists to grow by 24% between 2012 and 2022 - much faster than average growth - due largely to the aging population’s increased need for health care services.
+Federal laws have also increased the number of insured people, which should lead to increased demand for the services of MRI techs.